 When comparing different devices, pay attention to battery size.
 In the mission-critical environment, it is crucial that batteries last as long as possible and are easily changeable – this is not the case with most smartphones.
 One example of a device with a large battery, which can be easily changed, is Tactilon Dabat, the TETRA radio and LTE smartphone in one device.

-Would you like to get to know this rugged smartphone and TETRA device with a changeable battery?
+Would you like to get to know this hybrid device which is a rugged smartphone and TETRA device with a changeable battery?
 Download the Tactilon Dabat Technical Specification - it has all the details!